 How to Get Kids to Listen (for the longterm)

-If humans hate to feel powerless, just think for a moment about how that might impact your child given the world they live in.
+If humans hate to feel powerless, just think for a moment about how that might impact your child given the world kids live in today.

 Who decided where your child went to school this morning?
 What they had for breakfast?
 Where they’re going after school?